Which iPad should you buy now?

 Apple has several iPads.
 You, potential iPad shopper, have choices to make.

 So, what should you do?
 Long story short: there are now four iPads in Apple's current lineup.
-There's a budget 9.7-inch iPad, 10.5-inch and 12.9-inch iPad Pros -- all three of which were introduced in 2017 -- and one older iPad Mini 4 ($344.95 at Amazon.com) that just keeps hanging on.
+There's a budget 9.7-inch iPad, 10.5-inch and 12.9-inch iPad Pros -- all three of which were introduced in 2017 -- and one older iPad Mini 4 (£354.95 at Amazon.co.uk) that just keeps hanging on.

 After using them for months, here are some go-to recommendations on which one to buy, and why.